albertwidi/sqlt/README.md

 Heartbeat/Watcher
 ------

-Use `DoHeartbea` to auto-reconnect/watch your database connection.
+Use `DoHeartbeat` to auto-reconnect/watch your database connection.

 ```go
 databaseCon := "con1;" + "con2;" + "con3"